Joy (Skids album): Recording

-The band's line-up included: Richard Jobson and Russell Webb along with J. J. Johnson (drums and percussion), Paul Wishart (saxophone, flute, keyboards, percussion and vocals) and a collection of musical friends.
+The band's line-up included: Richard Jobson and Russell Webb along with Wayne County & the Electric Chairs' J. J. Johnson (drums and percussion), Paul Wishart (saxophone, flute, keyboards, percussion and vocals) and a collection of musical friends.
 They rehearsed at Britannia Row Studios in London.

 The first single "Fields" was released in August—with Kenny Hyslop on drums.
 The song also featured Billy MacKenzie (vocals) and Alan Rankine (guitar) (core members of The Associates) along with Virginia Astley (flute).

 The strummed guitar and marching band elements (bagpipe emulation and percussion) signalled a change in musical direction—though the rabble-rousing-melody and football pitch vocal delivery were standard Skids fare.

 A second single, "Iona" (named for the Scottish island) was the only song on the album to be recorded at Highland Studios in Inverness, Scotland.
 Released in October 1981 this was the last Skids track to feature Stuart Adamson alongside Mike Oldfield.
 At 3:24 the single edit is significantly shorter than the version on the album.

 Music

-Joy marks a concerted effort to update traditional Scottish music into the age of modern rock recordings.
+Joy marks a concerted effort to update traditional Scottish folk music into the age of modern rock recordings.
 The sound is fundamentally more pastoral than previous Skids efforts.
 Gone are the layers of harmonically treated electric guitar.
 Elements of this style were hinted at previously—particularly on the Strength Through Joy mini-album.
 The lyrical concerns of strife, war and brotherhood are Jobson staples.

 With Paul Wishart on saxophone "And the Band Played Waltzing Matilda" is a cover version of the song by Eric Bogle.